-Status: Work is completed on the demolition of the old approach span and construction continues on a number of accelerated foundations for the future transition structures from the Self-Anchored Suspension (SAS) bridge to the tunnel.
-Upon removal of the old approach span and completion of future accelerated transition structure columns, the area will be turned over to the Yerba Buena Island Transition Structures (YBITS) #1 contractor that will construct the new approach structures.
+Status: Work is completed on the demolition of the old approach span and all of accelerated foundations for the future transition structures from the Self-Anchored Suspension (SAS) bridge to the tunnel.
+The area will be turned over to the Yerba Buena Island Transition Structures (YBITS) #1 contractor effective October 1, 2010.

-YBI Detour Truss Rolled In Labor Day 2009
+YBI East Tie-In Rolled In Labor Day 2009